nix-community/nixos-avf/README.md

 # Using the image

+NOTE: After installation of the image you want to expand the disk as you will run into space problems during rebuild otherwise.

+You can resize the disk under "Settings (Gear) > Disk resize".
+We recommend 8 GB or more.

 ## Debuggable android

 You will need a debuggable android build also known as userdebug (eng build also works)